NREL/fastsim/docs/content/developers/environment-setup.md

 Anaconda users can easily install Rust using the conda-forge `rust` package

-1. Create a new environment with Python and Rust
+1. Create a new environment with Python and Rust (e.g. named `fastsim`)
     ```
     conda create -n fastsim python=3.12 rust -c conda-forge
     ```

 2. Activate the new environment
     ```
-    conda activate
+    conda activate fastsim
     ```

 2. From the repository root, install FASTSim and development dependencies:

     ```sh
+    pip install --upgrade pip
     pip install --group dev -e .
     ```